Who we are

 She/Her

-Jodie is a third year undergraduate studying Statistics and Cognitive Science.
+Jodie is a fourth year undergraduate studying Statistics and Cognitive Science.
 She is passionate about developing long-term solutions to support survivors of sexual assault on campus.
 Currently, she works as a web designer and assists with creating and managing websites to improve the publicity and accessibility of sexual health services.

 Read More